djannot/dcos-secure-ml-pipeline-v4/README.md

 Run the following command until you get around 2000 results (which means 2000 pictures) and stop the NiFi workflow.

 ```
-hdfs dfs -ls -R /user/nobody/flickr | grep wc -l
+hdfs dfs -ls -R /user/nobody/flickr | wc -l
 2000
 ```

-Go to `~/server-model` and edit the Jenkins file to update the value of the token which the one that has been returned by the deployment script:
+Go to `~/serve-model` and edit the Jenkins file to update the value of the token which the one that has been returned by the deployment script:

 ```
 Data